bornazuzul/HCI-Project/assigments/2_assignment/images/img.md

-This file contains portraits (images) of users
+This file contains portraits (images) of users and sitemap image.